Integrity

 social-media-quotes-picture

-When someone writes a book they are sending a message out into the world.
-It doesn’t really matter what the book is about, every book has a message because every book has a voice.
-And just like every person with a voice, we all have different sounds and calls to action.
-Sometimes, we get so into the online aspect of writing that we forget about how important the message is.
+When someone writes a book, they are sending a message out into the world.
+It doesn’t really matter what the book is about; every book has a message because every book has a voice.
+Sometimes, we get so caught up in the online aspect of writing that we forget how important the message is.
 It is not the marketing plans that will bring readers to you.
-Though they surely help, ultimately its your message.
+At least not in the beginning.
+In the beginning, it’s not a strategy, it’s truth.
+It’s your message.
 It’s your voice.
 Do you have one?
-That is what will determine your readership.

 “Focus on what makes you different, what makes you unique.
 Being true to yourself is a cliche for a reason — it works.
 People don’t want to connect with something fake.
 They want to feel understood and heard, and the only way you do that is honestly and authentically.
 The last thing you want is to showcase to the world a shadow of your true self.” – Curiouser Editor

 People who agree with you will flock to you because you sing in a key similar to their own.
-They are the people who actually want to read your books and who will in turn support your work.
-The only way to do this, as Curiouser Editing has stated, is to showcase your real self in your writing but not just in your writing, in your overall social media presence.
+They are the people who actually want to read your books and who will, in turn, support your work.
+The only way to do this, as Curiouser Editing has stated, is to showcase your real self in your writing, but not just in your writing, in your overall social media presence in general.

 Book Reviews: The Value